act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ### Expectation

-Each test target has an accessible name that can be used in place of the [non-text content](https://www.w3.org/TR/WCAG21/#dfn-non-text-content) of the element without loss of information to the user.
+Each test target has an accessible name that serves an equivalent purposecan of the [non-text content](https://www.w3.org/TR/WCAG21/#dfn-non-text-content).

 ## Assumptions